JoaquinMX/mvp_social_media_tinder_vibecode/readme.md

 2. Configure environment variables and API keys for Google Places, TMDB, and IGDB.
 3. Swap the mock repository with real API clients and wire persistence for swipe decisions.
 4. Follow the roadmap in [`roadmap.md`](./roadmap.md) to iterate towards a production-ready MVP.

+## Database Planning
+- Consult [`docs/database_schema.md`](./docs/database_schema.md) for the PostgreSQL-oriented entity relationship diagram that underpins persistence work and mirrors the advanced filtering model introduced in the prototype.

 ## Contributing
 - Follow the naming, formatting, and state management conventions described in [`flutter_dart_riverpod_mockito.md`](./flutter_dart_riverpod_mockito.md).